Canada: Law

-The constitution of Canada is the supreme law of the country and consists of written text and unwritten conventions.
+The Constitution of Canada is the supreme law of the country and consists of written text and unwritten conventions.
 The Constitution Act, 1867 (known as the British North America Act, 1867 prior to 1982), affirmed governance based on parliamentary precedent and divided powers between the federal and provincial governments.
 The Statute of Westminster, 1931, granted full autonomy, and the Constitution Act, 1982, ended all legislative ties to Britain, as well as adding a constitutional amending formula and the Canadian Charter of Rights and Freedoms.
-The Charter guarantees basic rights and freedoms that usually cannot be over-ridden by any government; though, a notwithstanding clause allows Parliament and the provincial legislatures to override certain sections of the Charter for a period of five years.
+The Charter guarantees basic rights and freedoms that usually cannot be overridden by any government; a notwithstanding clause allows Parliament and the provincial legislatures to override certain sections of the Charter for a period of five years.

-Canada's judiciary plays an important role in interpreting laws and has the power to strike down acts of Parliament that violate the constitution.
-The Supreme Court of Canada is the highest court, final arbiter, and has been led since December 18, 2017, by Richard Wagner, the Chief Justice of Canada.
+Canada's judiciary interprets laws and has the power to strike down acts of Parliament that violate the constitution.
+The Supreme Court of Canada is the highest court, final arbiter, and has been led since 2017 by Richard Wagner, the Chief Justice of Canada.
 The governor general appoints the court's nine members on the advice of the prime minister and minister of justice.
-All judges at the superior and appellate levels are appointed after consultation with non-governmental legal bodies.
 The federal Cabinet also appoints justices to superior courts in the provincial and territorial jurisdictions.

-Common law prevails everywhere, except in Quebec, where civil law predominates.
+Common law prevails everywhere except Quebec, where civil law predominates.
 Criminal law is solely a federal responsibility and is uniform throughout Canada.
 Law enforcement, including criminal courts, is officially a provincial responsibility, conducted by provincial and municipal police forces.
 In most rural and some urban areas, policing responsibilities are contracted to the federal Royal Canadian Mounted Police.

 Canadian Aboriginal law provides certain constitutionally recognized rights to land and traditional practices for Indigenous groups in Canada.
 Various treaties and case laws were established to mediate relations between Europeans and many Indigenous peoples.
-Most notably, a series of 11 treaties, known as the Numbered Treaties, were signed between the Indigenous peoples and the reigning monarch of Canada between 1871 and 1921.
-These treaties are agreements between the Canadian Crown-in-Council, with the duty to consult and accommodate.
 The role of Aboriginal law and the rights they support were reaffirmed by section 35 of the Constitution Act, 1982.
 These rights may include provision of services, such as healthcare through the Indian Health Transfer Policy, and exemption from taxation.